What is CEPH accreditation?

 Summary of 20 CEPH Accredited Online MPH Programs

 Even among accredited online programs, there is tremendous variety in the MPH experiences available to students.
 Some programs can be completed partially in-person or have required in-person orientations or immersions while others are entirely online.
 Programs can also differ in their flexibility, with some offering asynchronous classes and up to seven years to complete a degree while other programs have strict schedules and required live interaction.
-The concentrations, certificates, and classes offered also vary widely by institution and program and students should read information about the curriculum carefully to make sure it is a fit for them.
+The concentrations, certificates, and courses offered also vary widely by institution and program and students should read information about the curriculum carefully to make sure it is a fit for them.
 We have highlighted ten accredited online MPH programs to give a taste of the kinds of programs that are searchable on the CEPH website.
-Students should reach out to each school individually for more information or if they have any questions.

 Frequently asked questions